wavefrontHQ/docs/pages/doc/ts_retainSeries.md

 You might be able to use the `retainSeries()` function to retain only the series that have the synthetic point tag that you define, for example, in conjunction with `taggify()`.

-You can specify only one filtering parameter (metric, source, source tag, or point tag) per function call.
-To filter by multiple parameters, use a `retainSeries()` call for each parameter.
 In contrast to `filter()`, this function supports expanding a source tag.

 ## Examples